argonne-lcf/ATPESC_MachineLearning/03_profileLearning/reduced_precision/README.md

 # Reduced and Mixed Precision

+*Note*: for a more extensive discussion and tutorial related to mixed precision training of neural networks, refer to [CPW21: Reduced and Mixed Precision](https://github.com/argonne-lcf/CompPerfWorkshop-2021/tree/main/10_reduced-precision).

 Switching to reduced or mixed precision is not that hard in TensorFlow's Keras API:

 ```python